oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![Create Internet Gateway Route Table to Support Inbound Traffic in Firewall VCN](../common/images/create-igw-route-table-firewall-vcn.png " ")

-6. This will create IGW Route Table for firewall-vcn with following components.
+6. This will create IGW Route Table for firewall-vcn with the following components.

     *Created IGWRouteTable for firewall-vcn*